Chemex Filters in Canada (Paper, Metal, Reusable)

 What do you think of when you think of Chemex coffee?
 Probably a light body, crisp flavours, and a clean cup.
 What if I told you that has more to do with the filter than the brewer?
 It’s true!
 You can change the style of your Chemex brew simply by changing the filter.

-So when it comes to Chemex filters and alternatives, it’s not about which one is objectively best.
+So when it comes to Chemex coffee filters and alternatives, it’s not about which one is objectively best.
 It’s about which one makes the coffee you enjoy.
 You’ll want to look at our top pick for that classic clean cup, but we think it’s worth keeping some alternatives on hand too.
 Each has its pros and cons.
-Learn about them all in this round-up of the best Chemex filters.
+Learn about them all in this round-up of the best Chemex filters in Canada.

 At A Glance: